 What should I do when my assignment ends?

-If your assignment ends and you have not been offered employment elsewhere, please connect with your Staffing Consultant, provide an updated resume showing your most recent work experience, and text/call in to the availability line as soon as possible following assignment end and then weekly thereafter.
+If your assignment ends and you have not been offered employment elsewhere, please connect with your Talent Placement Specialist, provide an updated resume showing your most recent work experience, and text/call in to the availability line as soon as possible following assignment end and then weekly thereafter.
 If your skills need refreshing, this would be a good time to work on those and re-test or take additional computerized testing.
-Ask your Staffing Consultant for details.
+Ask your Talent Placement Specialist for details.

 If my on-site supervisor asks me to work overtime or offers me "comp time", can I work the overtime or comp time?

-Unless your Staffing Consultant has informed you that you are allowed to work overtime (any hours over 40 in a workweek), you are not permitted to do so.
-Please alert your Staffing Consultant as soon as possible if asked to work.
+Unless your Peak Performers supervisor has informed you that you are allowed to work overtime (any hours over 40 in a workweek), you are not permitted to do so.
+Please alert your supervisor as soon as possible if asked to work.
 Though comp time does occur in the public sector, it is not legal for employees of Peak Performers or other private businesses to offer this.

 If I am injured on the job, what do I do?